Dispersion forces between weakly disordered Van der Waals crystals: Induced dispersion forces in bilayer systems

 The charged quasiparticles in the various layers of the system interact with each other via the Coulomb interaction

 where

-The material-specific parameter, $\kappa$, describes the dielectric contributions of the elementary excitations outside of our model ({\it e.g.} phonons).
-The strength of Coulomb interactions is traditionally \cite{Giuliani_and_Vignale} described by the value of a parameter $r_{s}$ which expresses the ratio of average interaction energy to average kinetic energy in a disorder-free 2DEG, $r_{s} \propto \langle\mathcal{H} _{\text{e-e}} \rangle / \langle\mathcal{H} _{0} \rangle $.
-The parameter depends on the total density of electrons (and holes) in each layer, $n_I$, and is larger when the density is lower, $r_{s} = \left[\pi (a^*_B n_I)^2\right]^{-1}$.
-Here, $a^*_B = \kappa a_B/m_{eff}$, is the effective Bohr radius.
-When the system contains several effective masses it is useful to define $a^*_B$ using the geometric mean of the masses, $m_{eff} \rightarrow (\prod_{\alpha} m_{\alpha})^{\frac{1}{|\{\alpha\}|}}$.
-Interactions of charged quasiparticles in different layers are ultimately responsible for the optically-induced Van der Waals forces we describe.
-In this article we consider densities of optically-induced quasiparticles which are large enough to form electron-liquids and hole-liquids rather than excitons, as was recently demonstrated at room temperature~\cite{Arp2019}.
+The material-specific parameter $\kappa$ describes the dielectric contributions of the elementary excitations outside of our model [e.g., phonons and propagation of electric field outside of the two-dimensional (2D) material].
+The strength of Coulomb interactions is traditionally \cite{Giuliani_and_Vignale} described by the value of a parameter $r_{s}$ which expresses the ratio of average interaction energy to average kinetic energy in a disorder-free two-dimensional electron gas (2DEG), $r_{s} \propto \langle\mathcal{H} _{\text{e-e}} \rangle / \langle\mathcal{H} _{0} \rangle $.
+The parameter depends on the total density of electrons (and holes) in each layer $n_I$ and is larger when the density is lower, $r_{s} = \left[a^*_B \sqrt{\pi n_I}\right]^{-1}$.
+Here, $a^*_B = \kappa a_B/m_{eff}$ is the effective Bohr radius.
+When the system contains particle populations described by different effective masses it is useful to define $a^*_B$ using the geometric mean of the masses $m_{eff} \rightarrow \sqrt{m_e m_h}$.
+Interactions of charged quasiparticles in different layers are ultimately responsible for the induced van der Waals forces we describe.
+In this paper we consider densities of induced quasiparticles which are large enough to form electron liquids and hole liquids rather than excitons, as was recently demonstrated at room temperature~\cite{Arp2019}.

-The interaction between electrons and holes and the impurities of the crystal is obtained by assuming that each impurity creates a deviation in the perfectly periodic scalar potential created by the underlying lattice.
+The interaction between impurities of the crystal and electrons as well as holes is obtained by assuming that each impurity creates a deviation in the perfectly periodic scalar potential created by the underlying lattice.
 This scalar potential couples linearly to the density of electrons and holes,